Half-track: World War II half-track use

 In August 1944, Allied forces liberated Paris.
 The first vehicle to enter the city was an M3 named "España Cañí" and driven by Spanish soldiers fighting under the French tricolor.
 There followed several days of parades in late August.
 One parade of 25 August 1944 was down the Champs-Élysées, with Charles de Gaulle leading throngs of Parisians, and French soldiers driving IH half-tracks.

 A German Schützenpanzer Sd.Kfz.
 251 half-track.
-Photograph taken in 1942 in Berlin.
+Photograph taken in 1940 in Berlin.

 Infantry transporters

-Half-tracks were used extensively as inventory transporters in World War II, especially by the Germans with their armored Demag-designed Sd.Kfz.
+Half-tracks were used extensively as infantry transporters in World War II, especially by the Germans with their armored Demag-designed Sd.Kfz.
 250s and Hanomag-designed Sd.Kfz.
 251s; and by the Americans with their M2s and M3s.

 Support weapon platforms

 Half-tracks were widely used as mortar carriers, self-propelled anti-aircraft guns, self-propelled anti-tank guns, armored fighting vehicles and in other tasks.